Your Next Move: A Guide for Laid-Off IRS Employees

 Leverage LinkedIn & Personal Contacts

-- Use tools like (Apollo.io)[https://apollo.io] to find missing contact details (like work email addresses).
+If you don't have contact information for people in your network, use tools like Apollo.io to find missing contact details (like work email addresses).
 Apollo has a generous free tier that allows for 10,000 email address lookups per month.

 Engage in Meaningful Conversations

-- Approach your meetings with genuine curiosity about the other person's work and personal life.
+Approach your meetings with a genuine interest in the other person's work and personal life.
 If you haven't read How to Win Friends and Influence People" by Dale Carnegie we recommend it as a reminder of how to have effective conversations.
+You can't have meaningful conversations if you focus on yourself the whole time.

-- Follow up consistently—be accountable to any commitments you make.
+Follow up consistently—be accountable to any commitments you make.
+You need to treat this time with the same, or more, attention as you would a full-time job.
 Use a task tracking app (Apple Notes, Todoist, etc.) to set due dates.
 Start every day completing or rescheduling the tasks that are due that day.

 Sharpen Your Resume & Interview Skills